 Residential staff appraisers incorporate a systematic approach and uniform application of appraisal methods and techniques to obtain estimates of value that allow for statistical review and analysis of results.
 Residential appraisal assignments are delineated from commercial assignments on the basis of state use code guidelines as established by the Comptroller's Office.
 The residential staff values residential single family, multifamily housing other than apartments, improvements on rural acreage and mobile homes.
-Residential appraisers are responsible, when a residential subdivision is substantially built-out, for establishing lot values and reviewing land to property ratios.
+Residential appraisers are responsible, when a residential subdivision is substantially built-out, for maintaining lot values at market value and reviewing land to property ratios.
 Prior to a subdivision's substantial build-out, residential appraisers will review the land department's lot appraisals and provide feedback as deemed appropriate.